 One reason a client might give you for not sending payment is that they are unhappy with your work.
 You should include a clause in your contract about what happens in this situation.

 If there was a genuine mistake on your end, you should offer to fix the problem — especially if you want to work with that company again in the future.
 If you can’t fix the issue, consider offering a discount.
 If there doesn’t seem to be a valid reason for their dissatisfaction, you may, unfortunately, need to cut your losses and move on to a new client.

 Sometimes, financial issues within an organization can prevent them from paying you.
 In this situation, you could set up a payment plan that allows them to pay their balance over a more extended period.

 If you fear the organization might not recover from its situation, consider putting any other projects you have with them on hold to avoid losing out if they go under.

 Some companies pay their contractors on monthly or even 90-day cycles.
 This could confuse if you expected payment on a different schedule.

 Hopefully, you worked this out before you started working for them.
 But even if you did, it can cause problems for a company if they’re used to doing things a different way.
 If you want to encourage the client to pay you earlier, consider offering a lower rate for earlier payment.

 Your client might not outright tell you they’re disorganized, but this could be the reason they missed your payment.
 They might tell you they thought they paid you, that they never got your invoice or that the person responsible for payments is on vacation.

 At a small company, inexperience or being short-staffed may lead to disorganization.
 At a large company, there may be too many people or too much red tape involved.
-Disorder can happen anywhere, but hopefully, reaching out to the client will get them to fix the issue — or at least send you your payment.
+A disorder can happen anywhere, but hopefully, reaching out to the client will get them to fix the issue — or at least send you your payment.